zship/grunt-amd-dist/README.md

-grunt-amd-doc
+grunt-amd-dist
 =============

-grunt-amd-doc is a [grunt](http://gruntjs.com/) task to build JavaScript projects which use the AMD format.
+grunt-amd-dist is a [grunt](http://gruntjs.com/) task to build JavaScript projects which use the AMD format.